-Analysis: UW head coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem
+Analysis: UW coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem

 On Saturday, it looked more like Bishop Sycamore.

 As for a Husky pass rush missing All-American outside linebacker Zion Tupuola-Fetui, who tore his Achilles tendon in April?
-On Monday, Lake assured that “we feel really good about our depth at that (outside linebacker) position right now.”
+Last Monday, Lake assured that “we feel really good about our depth at that (outside linebacker) position right now.”
 Co-defensive coordinator and outside linebackers coach Ikaika Malloe added last month that “I feel like we will be one of the strengths of our defense.”

 On Saturday, those Husky outside linebackers recorded a single sack and tackle for loss, via second-year freshman Cooper McDonald.
 Sixth-year senior Ryan Bowman had six tackles.
 Bralen Trice, Sav’ell Smalls and Jordan Lolohea managed one apiece.